 Abena also has over ten years of experience dancing and teaching traditional and modern West African Dances and step (also referred to as stomp).
 She founded the step team Lady Step and led the group for four years, and performed with the African Dance Ensemble in Toronto.

-Abena lives in Toronto.
+Abena lives in Kingston.